MagnoElMagnifico/olc-codejam-2025/README.md

 # How to use

+The idea of this application is to create music using regular shapes.
+The dot moving through the figure is the _beat_, and each time it reaches a vertex, a sound will be played.
+Currently there are 3 instruments.

+Also, if a figure is smaller, the beat will have to travel less distance, which means a faster pace.

 In _select mode_ (press `1` on your keyboard or the `S` button on the UI) you
 can: